 CMF hosts retreats for young musicians and musical theatre students during the summer months.
 These programs are centered around intensive instruction by world-class instructors.
 Young, talented students attend from countries around the world.
-Learn more in the Arts Education section.
+Learn more in the Summer Arts Intensives section.

-Twyla Tharp and her company were in residence at the CMF for six weeks in April and May of 2016.
-During her residency, Ms. Tharp reconstructed two earlier works, presented a new work, and engaged the local community through outreach programs.
-This residency was supported by Pathways to Dance, an eight-county Capital Region initiative designed to support new dance creation and presentation.
+Twyla Tharp and her company were in residence at the CMF for the past two years, and will conduct her third residency in the fall of 2018.
+During her residencies, Ms. Tharp has reconstructed earlier works, presented a new work, and engaged the local community through outreach programs.

 Paul Taylor Dance Company and Taylor 2 were in residence for three weeks in May of 2013.
 Taylor 2 interacted with the local community through master classes, lecture-demonstrations, and performances.
 The Paul Taylor Dance Company also performed during the residency period.

 In 2013, award-winning storyteller David Gonzalez organized a four-day residency in our local schools that culminated in a student performance, followed by a performance by Mr. Gonzalez.